 Who qualifies for Roth 401(k)?

 Roth 401(k) is available to any employee who is eligible to contribute to a traditional account, a Roth account, or both.
 This option is only available through employers that offer Roth 401(k).
 There are no income restrictions to be eligible.

 What are the benefits of a Roth 401(k)?

 With a Roth account, you have already paid income tax on your contributions.
 You will not have to pay taxes on those again.
 In addition, you will not pay taxes on the growth of a Roth account as long as you follow the Qualified Distribution rules.

-With a traditional account, you will pay income taxes not only on your contributions into the account but also on the growth.
+With a traditional account, you will pay income taxes not only on your contributions to the account but also on the growth.
 These taxes are paid when you withdraw the money, at the tax bracket you are in the year of withdrawal.
 So while you do get to lower your taxable income now, you may end up paying higher taxes on the withdrawals later.

 Roth 401(k) vs Traditional 401(k)

 The major difference between Roth 401(k) vs Traditional 401(k) is the timing of taxes.
 There are also many similarities between Roth 401(k) and Traditional 401(k).
 In fact, you may have both of these account types and may be able to contribute to both at the same time.
 Let’s break down the similarities and differences.